-After removing the strings, simply use a clean dry cloth and apply the Paraffin oil to the cloth.
-You only require about a tablespoon of oil to address the entire fretboard.
-Gently rub in the fretboard around the first fret area of the fretboard and work your way through each fret all the way to the top of the fretboard.
-Allow to sit for approximately 1 min, then wipe dry with a clean dry cloth.
+Remove the old strings.
+Using a soft, lint-free cloth, apply a small amount of oil to the fretboard, and gently rub it in around the first fret area, working your way through each fret to the top of the fretboard.
+Allow the oil to sit for a minute, then wipe it dry with a clean cloth.
+For stubborn grime and dirt, you can use a soft-bristled toothbrush to help remove it.
 After the oiling application, your guitar can be strung with new strings.

 Plating of hardware